 - Cook over medium heat, stirring constantly until it is thickened enough to coat the back of a spoon.
 Remove from heat and stir in vanilla.

 - Place a layer of 1/3 of the vanilla wafers on the bottom of your serving dish.
-Cover with a layer of half of the sliced bananas.
+Cover with a layer of half of the slices of bananas.
 Add half of the pudding mixture.
-Repeat with a layer of vanilla wafers, bananas, pudding and ending with vanilla wafers.
+Repeat with a layer of vanilla wafers, bananas, remaining pudding and ending with vanilla wafers.
 Cover and refrigerate until you are ready to serve.

 - Place broken pieces of meringue on top when ready to serve, or top with whipped cream.